Ray-Inf/IDscan/README.md

 # IDscanner
 ## Before running go to the backend folder which is there in the working-web-v2 ,cd to backend and run python main_video.py
+## In the api_service.dart file you need to give the ipv4 and correct teh line in the formate
+  ## static const String _baseUrl = "http://ipv4:5000";
+  ## to know your ipv4 in windows go the command line and type ipconfig and you will get the ipv4 address
 ## Running the App on Your Device or Emulator

 To see the preview of the app and test it, you can either use a physical Android phone or an emulator that comes with Android Studio.